 One of the perks of being a travel nurse is getting to travel the world.

-But what happens when you love a nursing assignment so much you decide you would like to extend the date of your contract?
+But what happens when you love a nursing assignment so much you decide you’d like to extend the date of your contract?

-You might be wondering, “How long can a travel nurse stay in one place?”
+You might be wondering, “How long do travel nurses stay in one place?”

-This guide covers everything you need to know about travel nurse contract extensions, so you can make the decision that is right for you.
+We’ll fill you in on the answers to those questions plus everything you need to know about travel nurse contract extensions, stipend and tax implications, and more so you can make the decision that is right for you.

 Table of Contents